 Unsecured business loans of $50,000 to $100,000 can be used to do the following:

 - Start your business.
-If you are starting out, you may not have any personal funds or investor capital to back your fledgling venture.
+You may not have any personal funds or investor capital to back your fledgling venture when starting out.

 - Expand your business.
 When your business is showing some signs of success, but you need more money to grow, a loan of $100,000, for instance, can allow you to purchase the things you need to expand.

 - Improve your cash flow.
-If your business provides a service, there may be a delay from the time you perform the service and when you receive payment.
-Loans can help you through the hard times.
+If your business provides a service, there may be a delay between when you perform the service and when you receive payment.
+Loans can help you through these periods.